 Marine surveyor Ben Sutcliffe-Davies replies:

-See if you can find out where it has been moored and whether the boat’s name has ever been changed.
-Armed with the hull number, name and SSR number, you can then do some searches online to see if it has been involved in any rescues.
+Armed with the hull number, name and SSR number, you can then search online to see if it has been involved in any rescues.

 The final major issue is that of VAT payment.
 If you sail to France without any proof, you could land yourself a hefty fine.